spatial-model-editor/spatial-model-editor/README.md

 ## Implementation details

-  - CI: each commit is automatically compiled and tested on each supported OS:
+  - _CI_: each commit is automatically compiled and tested on each supported OS:
     - linux & osx: https://travis-ci.org/lkeegan/spatial-model-editor
     - windows: https://ci.appveyor.com/project/lkeegan/spatial-model-editor
-  - Deployment: tagged commits also result in a binary executable for each OS which are added to the release
+  - _Deployment_: tagged commits also result in a binary executable for each OS which are added to the release
-  - Dependencies: the result is a standalone GUI executable that includes these statically linked libraries:
+  - _Dependencies_: the result is a standalone GUI executable that includes these statically linked libraries:
     - libSBML [license: [LGPL](http://sbml.org/Software/libSBML/LibSBML_License)]
       - using pre-compiled binaries from https://github.com/lkeegan/libsbml-static
       - also includes the Expat XML library: https://github.com/libexpat/libexpat [license: [MIT](https://github.com/libexpat/libexpat/blob/master/expat/COPYING)]